The state of AI-native developer hiring in Malaysia.

 What employers screen for now

-The clearest shift of 2026: hiring managers have moved from 'can you write code?' to 'can you direct AI to ship correct, real software?'
-Here's what that looks like in practice.
+The clearest shift of 2026: hiring managers moved from “can you write code?” to “can you direct AI to ship correct, real software?”
+A demand index from our partner hiring signals.

 01